 In some cases, a cavity will not cause any symptoms until it is in the later stages.
-Dr. Arzegar will x-ray, laser, and check for pinhole cavities before they can cause you any pain.
+Dr. Arzegar, dentist in South Austin, will x-ray, laser, and check for pinhole cavities before they can cause you any pain.
 At this point, it is the best time to fill those cavities before they start causing you pain and save the integrity of your tooth.

 There are other reasons that fillings are used besides cavities.
-For instance, if you happen to chip a tooth, Dr. Arzegar might repair the chip by using dental fillings.
+For instance, if you happen to chip a tooth the dentist might be able to repair the chip by using dental fillings.
 Some patients are teeth grinders that will eventually wear their tooth enamel down so much that they need dental fillings to prevent any further damage.

-If you bite your nails or open packages with your teeth, it can cause wear of your tooth enamel and cause chips that Dr. Arzegar will need to repair with a filling.
+If you bite your nails or open packages with your teeth, it can cause wear of your tooth enamel and cause chips that will need to be repaired with a filling.
+The dentist in Carrell Oaks state that even though dental filling is not a difficult procedure it is imperative that the patient takes care of the teeth both before and after the treatment.

 They can make fillings from metal; either silver or gold is used most of the time.
 The metal fillings are very durable, but some patients do not like the appearance.
 Now there are tooth-colors to choose from, such as composite porcelain and resin, both of which are less obvious in the mouth.